kateolmstead/unity-sdk/README.md

 ## Considerations for Cross-Platform Games

 If you want to deploy your game to multiple platforms (eg: Android and the Unity Web player), you'll need to create separate applications in the control panel.
 Each application must incorporate a separate `<APPID>` particular to that application.
-In addition, placementsand their respective creative uploads will be particular to that app in order to ensure that they are sized appropriately - proportionate to your game screen size.
+In addition, placements and their respective creative uploads will be particular to that app in order to ensure that they are sized appropriately - proportionate to your game screen size.

 Basic Integration
 =================